-MLB All Star Voting Results 2018: Full Selections, Starters, Snubs and Voting
+MLB All-Star Voting Results 2018: Full Selections, Starters, Snubs and Voting

-MLB All Star Voting Results 2018: Full Selections, Starters, Snubs and VotingJuly 9, 2018
+MLB All-Star Voting Results 2018: Full Selections, Starters, Snubs and VotingJuly 9, 2018

 Jose Altuve, Mookie Betts, Mike Trout and Aaron Judge will try to lead the American League to a series-altering victory over the National League when the two sides meet July 17 at Nationals Park in Washington D.C.

-The two leagues are tied 43-43-2 in the all-time All-Star series as the American League has won the last five games and has been surging since 1988.
+The two leagues are tied 43-43-2 in the all-time All-Star series, as the American League has won the last five games and has been surging since 1988.
 The American League has battled back from a huge deficit and is in a position to take the lead in the series for the first time since 1963.

 MLB Communications @MLB_PR